Core User Manual

 • mpk - media production kit: .mpkrc

-These apps all use the same configuration object protocol from the OBJ/CONFIG package and are serialized to various S-Expression interpretations.
+These apps all use the same configuration object protocol from the OBJ/CONFIG package and are printed to various S-Expression.
 Most commonly the 'pretty' format is used which is simply a plist with implied outer parentheses:

 :key1 val1